github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 @output = JSON.parse @report
 ```

 The code above runs RuboCop on all files in the repository's directory.
-The option `--format json` is a handy way to save a copy of the linting results in a machine-parsable format.
-See the [RuboCop docs](https://docs.rubocop.org/rubocop/formatters.html#json-formatter) for details and an example of the JSON format.
+The option `--format json` saves a copy of the linting results in a machine-parsable format.
+For more information, and an example of the JSON format, see "[JSON Formatter](https://docs.rubocop.org/rubocop/formatters.html#json-formatter)" in the RuboCop docs.

 Because this code stores the RuboCop results in a `@report` variable, it can safely remove the checkout of the repository.
 This code also parses the JSON so you can easily access the keys and values in your {% data variables.product.prodname_github_app %} using the `@output` variable.